Mixed martial arts: Karate

 Karate is a striking-based Japanese with Okinawan origins martial art using punches, kicks, sometimes elbows, knees and even limited grappling.
 It is divided in various schools and styles, which distinguishes techniques, training methods, among other things.
 Some styles, especially Kyokushin and other full contact styles, has proven to be effective in MMA as it is one of the core foundations of kickboxing, and specializes in striking techniques.
 Karate from all styles has also been a common base, with many getting introduced to martial arts and combat sports by training Karate in their youth.
-Various styles of karate are practiced by some MMA fighters, notably Stephen Chuck Liddell, Bas Rutten, Lyoto Machida, Stephen Thompson, John Makdessi, Uriah Hall, Erik Pérez, Ryan Jimmo, Georges St-Pierre, Kyoji Horiguchi, Giga Chikadze, Robert Whittaker, Henry Cejudo, and Louis Gaudinot.
-Liddell is known to have an extensive striking background in Kenpō with Fabio Martella.
-Lyoto Machida practices Shotokan Ryu, and St-Pierre practices Kyokushin.
+Various styles of karate are practiced by some MMA fighters, notably Chuck Liddell, Bas Rutten, Lyoto Machida, Stephen Thompson, John Makdessi, Uriah Hall, Erik Pérez, Ryan Jimmo, Georges St-Pierre, Kyoji Horiguchi, Giga Chikadze, Robert Whittaker, Henry Cejudo, and Louis Gaudinot.
+Liddell is known to have an extensive striking background in Kenpō with Fabio Martella, Lyoto Machida practices Shotokan, coming from a lineage of Shotokan practitioners, and St-Pierre practices Kyokushin.